Error-331/code_tests/docs/bible/links.md

 Unshakeable Peace - June 6 (The peace of God is unshakeable; God will not remove his covenant of peace with you - no matter what);

+Multiplied Measures - June 7 (God has infinitely more to offer in the plentiful presence of his being);

+Woven In - June 8 (Colossians 2:2 KJV; Each of us is a beautiful thread in the tapestry of his goodness);

+Healing Fragrance - June 9 (The love of Christ reveals the love the Father has for us; His powerful mercy can restore what seems beyond repair);

 ## Misc

 Христос и Крест (Франко);